exercism/python/concepts/itertools/about.md

 `permutations(iterable, <r=None>)` creates an iterator of tuples.
 It works like `product()` but it doesn't repeat values from a specific position from the iterable and can only take one iterable.
-The "r" keyword argument can be used to specify the number of times the input iterables are repeated.
+The **r** keyword argument can be used to specify the number of times the input iterables are repeated.
-By default the "r" keyword argument is None.
+By default the **r** keyword argument is None.
-If "r" is None then the length of the iterable is used.
+If **r** is None then the length of the iterable is used.

 ```python
 >>> import itertools